J Mascis: Signature guitars

 July 2007 saw the release of a signature guitar by Fender, the J Mascis Signature Jazzmaster.
 The instrument comes in a Purple Sparkle finish and, while otherwise visually similar to a standard Jazzmaster, features a few modifications J requested.

 December 2011 saw the release of the Squier by Fender J Mascis Jazzmaster.
 This features a basswood body, C-shaped maple neck, rosewood fingerboard with 9.5" radius and 21 jumbo frets, two high output single-coil Squier Jazzmaster pickups, three-position switching and dual tone circuits, gold anodized aluminum pickguard, aged white plastic parts (knobs, switch tip, pickup covers), Adjusto-Matic™ bridge with vintage-style floating tremolo tailpiece, vintage-style tuners, chrome hardware, Vintage White finish, and J Mascis signature on the back of the large '60s-style headstock.
 This model was discontinued in 2021.
 Due to demand and chatter on popular social media platforms, Fender re-released the model in early 2023.
 As of April 2024, the model continues to be produced.
+As of January 2026, the guitar is still available, though with an indian laurel fingerboard instead.

 In August 2021 Fender released a new signature Telecaster.
 This features an Alder body painted with a blue sparkle finish with a high-gloss polyester finish.
 It has custom pickups based on a 1958 Telecaster, a mirrored pickguard and a pre-worn Maple neck with a custom thinner profile, 21 frets and a 9.5" radius Maple fingerboard.
 The neck has a thin, part-worn Nitrocellulose lacquer satin finish.
 It also features a top-loader bridge.